ibrahim-kocyigit/ibm-data-science-professional-certificate/02-tools-for-data-science/notes.md

 * **Reinforcement Learning:** The model learns through trial and error, receiving rewards for correct actions and penalties for incorrect ones, like a mouse learning to navigate a maze.

 #### Deep Learning
-**Deep learning** is a specialized type of machine learning that uses artifical neural networks to simulate human-like learning.
+**Deep learning** is a specialized type of machine learning that uses artificial neural networks to simulate human-like learning.

 * Is used for complex tasks like image recognition, natural language processing, and time series forecasting.
-* Requires larga datasets and significant computing power.
+* Requires large datasets and significant computing power.
 * Can be built from scratch or using pre-trained models from model zoos (e.g., TensorFlow, PyTorch)

 #### Building a machine learning model example